Binge Eating Disorder In Men

 Especially if it impacts your weight, it can lead to long-term health risks around heart disease, blood pressure, and diabetes.

-I used to be a fitness instructor and I remember having a horrific bout of sickness when I tried to instruct my classes one morning having binged the night before.
+I used to be a fitness instructor.
+I remember having horrific sickness when I tried to instruct my classes one morning after a binge.

 People who have binge eating disorder may also have a greater risk of developing substance abuse issues.